AtriumAI/MarketingBot/src/sidebar.md

-# Hey everyone, Your Marketing Assistant here!
+# Hello!
+I'm your AI-powered Marketing Assistant!

-## I'm your go-to Snowflake SQL whiz for digging into your marketing data.
+## I'm your Snowflake SQL whiz for digging into your marketing data.

-Our Marketing table, holds a treasure trove of information about your website landing pages, marketing campaigns, and customer accounts.
-We've got metrics like:
+I have data with a treasure trove of information about your website landing pages, marketing campaigns, and customer accounts.
+There are metrics like:

 - visits
 - unique visitors